Mexican nationality law: Multiple nationality

-All Mexican nationals by birth who possess another nationality cannot be elected for or work in public office only in those cases that the law clearly establishes that they must not acquire another nationality.
-If in such a case, she or he can request a Certificate of Nationality from the government, renouncing the other nationality.
+All government positions in which the Constitution or Mexican law explicitly require that someone be "Mexican by birth" are restricted to those who hold multiple nationality, even if they are Mexican by birth. (ie, policeman, President, etc.).

 Visa requirements

-Visa requirements for Mexican citizens are administrative entry restrictions by the authorities of other states placed on citizens of Mexico.
-In 2018, Mexican citizens had visa-free or visa on arrival access to 158 countries and territories, ranking the Mexican passport 21st in terms of travel freedom according to the Henley visa restrictions index.
+Visa requirements for Mexican nationals are administrative entry restrictions by the authorities of other states placed on nationals of Mexico.
+In 2018, Mexican nationals had visa-free or visa on arrival access to 159 countries and territories, ranking the Mexican passport 22nd in terms of travel freedom according to the Henley visa restrictions index.